How to Change Oil Without Ramps?

 You’ll also want to chock the wheels so that the car doesn’t roll while you’re working on it.
 Once the car is secure, locate the drain plug beneath the engine and place a drain pan underneath it to catch the used oil.
 Then, using a wrench or socket, loosen the drain plug and allow all of the old oil to drain out into the pan.

 Be careful not to over-tighten or strip the plug when tightening it back up.
-Next, remove the old oil filter by unscrewing it from its housing and discard it according to your local regulations.
-Before installing the new filter, apply some fresh oil to its gasket seal in order to help it seat properly.
+Next, remove the old oil filter by unscrewing it from its housing and discarding it according to your local regulations.
+Before installing the new filter, apply some fresh oil to its gasket seal in order to help it seat correctly.

 Start up your engine and check for any leaks before taking it for a spin around town!